RATs for pupils in NSW back-to-school plan

-Education Minister Sarah Mitchell said four million RAT kits had already been issued to school communities and another two million would land by Tuesday evening, ahead of term one opening on February 1.
+Education Minister Sarah Mitchell said four million RAT kits had already been distributed to school communities and a further two million will be delivered by Tuesday evening, ahead of students returning to classrooms on February 1.

-Ms Mitchell said she could offer no better assurance than saying she was "very comfortable" sending her own daughter to school and hoped other parents would feel likewise.
+Ms Mitchell said she could offer no better assurance than to say she was very comfortable sending her own daughter back to school and hoped other parents would feel the same.

-At the same time, Chief Health Officer Kerry Chant urged parents not to send kids if they have symptoms, regardless of their test result.
+At the same time, Chief Health Officer Kerry Chant urged parents not to send kids if they have symptoms.

 "Even if they have a negative test on the first day, please keep them home and do a repeat test.
 Only send them back if there is an alternate diagnosis," she said.

-About 20,000 air purifiers will be issued to schools and principals provided with specific advice on how to maximise natural ventilation.
+Air purifiers have been sent to schools and principals provided with specific advice on how to maximise natural ventilation.

-Masks remain mandatory for high school teachers and students and are recommended for pupils in Year 3 and above.
+Previous settings such as mandatory masks for high school teachers and students will remain as well as a recommendation for them to be worn by pupils in Year 3 and above.

-Visitors to schools will also be limited and COVID-safe plans implemented for excursions.
+Visitors to schools will also be limited and COVID-safe plans enacted for excursions.

-With the state's TAFE system also set to resume, some digital courses are expected to start earlier while those involving face-to-face elements may be shifted to the second half of term.
+With the state's TAFE system also set to resume for 2022, some digital courses are expected to kick off earlier while those involving face-to-face elements may be backended to the second half of the term.

 Some 93.9 per cent of all eligible people aged 16 or over in NSW are now double vaccinated, while almost a third (32.8 per cent) have also had a booster shot.